Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-In the above example, I added extra s to math deliberately and _ModuleNotFoundError_ was raised.
-Lets fix the error by removing the extra added s from math.
+In the example above, I added an extra s to math deliberately and _ModuleNotFoundError_ was raised.
+Lets fix it by removing the extra s from math.

 ```py
 Last login: Tue Dec  3 15:20:41 on ttys002